MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 # get access token for a specific subscription
 az account get-access-token --subscription "<subscription ID or name>"

-# an example of getting the access token with a specific subscription ID
 az account get-access-token --subscription "00000000-0000-0000-0000-00000000000"

 # an example of getting the access token with a specific scope, subscription, and resource group